Patrick William Riordan

-Patrick William Riordan (August 27, 1841 – December 27, 1914) was a Canadian-born American prelate of the Catholic Church who served as Archbishop of San Francisco from 1884 until his death in 1914.
+Patrick William Riordan (August 27, 1841 – December 27, 1914) was a Canadian-born American prelate of the Catholic Church who served as archbishop of San Francisco in California from 1884 until his death in 1914.
 He served during the 1906 San Francisco earthquake, and he was a prominent figure in the first case submitted to the Permanent Court of Arbitration.

 Early life

-Patrick Riordan was born on August 27, 1841, in Chatham, New Brunswick, to Matthew and Mary (née Dunne) Riordan.
+Patrick Riordan was born on August 27, 1841, in Chatham in the British Province of New Brunswick in present-day Canada to Matthew and Mary (née Dunne) Riordan.
 His parents were both natives of Ireland, his father from Kinsale, County Cork, and his mother from Stradbally, County Laois.
-Soon after the birth of his sister Catherine in 1844, his parents returned to Ireland with their children and there his brother Dennis was born in 1846.
-However, the family was soon compelled to flee Ireland due to the Great Famine.
+Soon after the birth of his sister Catherine in 1844, his parents returned to Ireland with their children; his brother Dennis was born there in 1846.
+However, the privations of the Great Famine soon forced the family to leave Ireland again.
 After a brief return to New Brunswick, they settled in Chicago, Illinois, in 1848.

 As a boy in Chicago, Riordan established a lifelong friendship with John Ireland, the future Archbishop of Saint Paul.
-The Riordan family were parishioners at St. Patrick's Church in Chicago.
-Patrick's uncle, Rev. Dennis Dunne, served as pastor there as well as vicar general of the Archdiocese of Chicago.
+The Riordan family were parishioners at St. Patrick's Parish in Chicago.
+Patrick's uncle, Reverend Dennis Dunne, served as pastor there as well as vicar general of the Archdiocese of Chicago.

 Education

-The first students of the Pontifical North American College in Rome (1859).
-Riordan is in the front row, second from left.
+The inaugural class of the Pontifical North American College, Rome (1859).
+Riordan is second from left, front row.

-Riordan received his early education at the University of Saint Mary of the Lake, which functioned as a parochial school as well as a seminary at the time.
+Riordan received his early education at the University of Saint Mary of the Lake in Chicago, which functioned as a parochial school and seminary.
 In 1856, he enrolled at the University of Notre Dame in South Bend, Indiana, where he remained for two years.
 While at Notre Dame, Riordan decided to become a priest.

 In 1858, the Archdiocese of Chicago sent Riordan to Rome to study at the Pontificio Collegio Urbano de Propaganda Fide.
 In December 1859, the Pontifical North American College opened in Rome.
-The bishops in the United States established the college to serve as a residence for American seminarians studying at the pontifical universities in that city.
+The bishops in the United States established the college to serve as a residence for American seminarians who were studying at the pontifical universities in that city.
 Riordan was one of the first twelve students to enter the college.
 That group included the future prelates Michael Corrigan and Robert Seton, along with the author Reuben Parsons.
 Edward McGlynn, later a social reformer, served as their prefect.

 In August 1860, after contracting malaria, Riordan was forced to withdraw from the college.
-The archdiocese then sent him to recover and continue his studies at the colonial seminary in Paris, operated by the Holy Ghost Fathers.
+The archdiocese then sent him to Paris to recover and continue his studies at the colonial seminary, operated by the Holy Ghost Fathers.
 After finishing his studies of philosophy in Paris in 1861, Riordan enrolled at the American College of Louvain in Belgium to complete his theological studies.
 His brother Dennis later studied at Louvain and become a priest in 1869.